The Essential Guide to Generative AI: What You Should Know in 2025

 Latent Space

-Many generative models work in a latent space, which is a lower-dimensional space where data is represented in a more compact form.
+Many generative models work in a latent space, a lower-dimensional space where data is represented in a more compact form.
 For example, VAEs model a probability distribution over this latent space.

 Sampling And Generation

-Once trained, generative models can sample from their learned probability distribution in the latent space or directly generate data samples that are consistent with the patterns learned during training.
+Once trained, generative models can sample from their learned probability distribution in the latent space or directly generate data samples consistent with the patterns learned during training.

 Generative AI models can be further fine-tuned and customized for specific tasks, data domains, or applications.
-They are used for tasks ranging from image and text generation to speech synthesis, recommendation systems, and more, offering the ability to create new and diverse content based on the patterns they’ve learned from existing data.
+They are used for tasks ranging from image and text generation to speech synthesis, recommendation systems, and more.
+They can create new and diverse content based on the patterns they’ve learned from existing data.

 Challenges Of Generative AI